juanpablopalacio96-cmd/powerbi-portfolio/warehouse-productivity/README.md

-## Warehouse Productivity Dashboard
+## Warehouse Picking Productivity Dashboard

-**Context**
+### Context
-Dashboard designed to monitor warehouse productivity and support operational decisions.
+Operational dashboard designed to monitor picking productivity in a warehouse environment, supporting workforce planning and daily performance tracking.

-**Business Questions**
+### Business Questions
-- How does productivity evolve by day?
+- How does picking productivity evolve by day and month?
-- Which days require higher staffing levels?
+- Which periods show lower productivity levels?
-- Where are productivity bottlenecks?
+- How does daily output relate to workforce performance?

-**KPIs**
+### KPIs
-- Productivity (units/hour)
+- Picking productivity (units/hour)
-- Total output
+- Total picked units
-- Attendance rate
+- Daily and monthly performance trends

-**Tools**
+### Tools
 - Power BI
 - DAX
-- Excel
+- Excel (data source)

-**Outcome**
+### Outcome
-The dashboard helps supervisors identify low-performance periods and adjust workforce allocation.
+This dashboard allows supervisors and managers to identify productivity trends, detect performance drops, and take corrective actions to optimize warehouse operations.